AgileVentures/av-static-website/source/blog_articles/2016-12-05-refactoring_and_pairing.html.markdown

     And my member page should show premium details
 ```

-These are still a little imperative, but it's generally too challenging to try and fix too many issues at once.
+These are still a little imperative, but it's generally too challenging to try and fix multiple issues at once.
 Right here we were trying to get the name space fixed up.
 Tweaking Cucumber scenarios to be more declarative could come later.
-As it happened, we did already have a paypal feature test:
+As it happened, we did already have a PayPal feature test:

 ```gherkin
 Feature: Charge Users Money